Dear Members,

 Regulations and Secretarial Standard on General Meetings issued by the Institute of

-Company Secretaries of India, are furnished in the Notice of ensuing Annual General
+Company Secretaries of India, are furnished in the Notice of ensuing AGM, forming part of

 C. Key Managerial Personnel